 These therapies will be utilized based on how useful they are to a given individual.
 Behavioral therapy, in particular, has seen a good deal of success in helping those in marijuana addiction treatment.

 Views on marijuana have changed drastically in the past two decades, with changing laws and general usage becoming much more common.
-However, just because people are using it more does not mean that its misuse and abuse does not have consequences.
+However, just because people are using it more does not mean that its misuse and abuse do not have consequences.

 Unfortunately, that’s the impression many people are under.
 In fact, according to a Monitoring the Future Study from 2017, funded by the National Institute on Drug Abuse (NIDA), high school-age teenagers’ perception of the risk of marijuana use is the lowest it’s been in more than four decades.